 Next round, K to A, increase 1 st before M, K to B, increase 1 st after M, K to C, increase 1 st before M, K to D, increase 1 st after M, K to end of round.
 Repeat 5 (6) more rounds.
 Total 128 (140) sts.

 Next round.
 K to A. Cut the yarn, leave a 50 cm long tail.
-Using the kitchener stitch, sow the four middle sts from front and back together (the 4 sts between A and B, and C and D) (or knit one round while BO the 4 sts between A and B, and BO the 4 sts between C and D, then sow these together as you please).
+Using the kitchener stitch, sew the four middle sts from front and back together (the 4 sts between A and B, and C and D) (or knit one round while BO the 4 sts between A and B, and BO the 4 sts between C and D, then sew these together as you please).
 Place the sts of one leg on a stitch holder.

 Pick up 2 sts in the join (where the front of the leg meets the back of the leg in the crotch) to avoid a hole.
 You should have a total of 62 (68) sts on the leg.